-Folaite’s built-in image viewer can now be disabled, and gains the ability to rotate or invert images whilst viewing them.
+Folaite’s built-in image viewer, which can now be disabled, gains the ability to rotate or invert images when viewing them.

-Rounding out this (rather sizeable) update is a new option to set maximum page width, a clutch of welcome security fixes, and improved support for vertical and right-to-left books.
+Rounding out this sizeable update is a new option to set maximum page width; a clutch of welcome security fixes; and improved support for vertical and right-to-left books.

 Foliate is free open source software for Linux.
 Source code and a pre-built

 You can install Foliate on Ubuntu from both Flathub and the Snap Store, though I should caution that the latter (for me at least) is broken since the 2.2.0 update was applied but YMMV: